ardriveapp/ardrive-web/README.md

 Install lefthook for your platform from the intructions [here](https://github.com/evilmartians/lefthook/blob/master/docs/other.md).
 This will enable the use of git hooks.
-After installing lefthook you need to enable it running:
+After installing lefthook you need to enable it by running:

 ```shell
 lefthook install